joergkrause/svogv/README.md

 ### Demo App

 There is a [demo app](/src/demo/README.md) where you can see the components in action.

+## Quick Start

+To have a running sample in seconds to the following:

+1. Clone the repository from Github
+2. Execute this command: `npm run setup`
+3. Execute this command: `npm run demoall`

+A browser window shall open automatically and shows a dashboard from where you can navigate the various components.

+Select the options in the left hand menu:

+* Forms Demo : All about the decorators
+* Widgets > Overview: The UI widgets demo

 ## Does it cost something?